canstar

 2. The plan’s daily supply charge and usage rate in kilowatt hours (kWh), and if these are variable or fixed.

-4. If you have solar panels, the solar feed in tariff (FiT).
+4. If you have solar panels, look out for solar feed-in tariffs (FiT).

 5. Any other offers or inclusions, such as new customer discounts or credits.